This booklet is published with permission of the authors.

 The household bird with the red stomarcher;

 As doth the goldfinch or the halcyon . . .

 This day which might inflame thyself, old Valentine!

 Once again man has taken a natural process, designed by the great God of the universe and turned it into a false doctrine—a tradition of men!
 In this case, the wonder and beauty of the birds mating and reproducing is falsely used as an example for the observance of an idolatrous and perverted custom.
 Performed in the name of love, these various misuses of the body were prophesied centuries ago by the Apostle Paul, who said:

-Knowing God, they glorified him not as God, neither gave thanks; but became vain in their reasonings, and their senseless heart was darkened.
-Professing themselves to be wise, they became fools, and changed the glory of the incorruptible God for the likeness of an image of corruptible man, and of birds, and four-footed beasts, and creeping things.
-Wherefore God gave them up in the lusts of their hearts unto uncleanness, that their bodies should be dishonored among themselves: for that they exchanged the truth of God for a lie, and worshipped and served the creature (creation) rather than the Creator, who is blessed for ever (Romans 1:21-25).
+Although they knew God, they did not glorify Him as God, nor were thankful, but became futile in their thoughts, and their foolish hearts were darkened.
+Professing to be wise, they became fools, and changed the glory of the incorruptible God into an image made like corruptible man—and birds and four-footed animals and creeping things.
+Therefore God also gave them up to uncleanness, in the lusts of their hearts, to dishonor their bodies among themselves, who exchanged the truth of God for the lie, and worshiped and served the creature rather than the Creator, who is blessed forever.
+Amen (Romans 1:21-25).

-In vain they do worship me, teaching for doctrine the commandments of men (Matthew 15:9).
+In vain they worship me, teaching as doctrines the commandments of men (Matthew 15:9).